nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/porch-controllers-config/_index.md

 - **Reconcile concurrency**: Controls total parallel work.
 Source execution and lifecycle transitions are lightweight, so the bottleneck is usually rendering.
 A ratio of 2-3x reconciles to renders (e.g. 50 reconciles, 20 renders) works well for most clusters.

 - **gRPC message size**: Increase this if packages contain large resource files (over 6MB total).
 This is uncommon for typical KRM packages.

+## Webhook Configuration

+Both the PackageRevision and Repository webhooks run in the porch-controllers pod and provide admission-time validation.
+Unlike controllers which reconcile state continuously, webhooks validate operations at creation or update time and deny invalid requests immediately.
+This fail-closed approach prevents invalid configurations from being stored in Kubernetes etcd.

+For webhook TLS certificate setup and management, see [Webhook Certificate Management](../porch-webhooks/cert-manager-webhooks.md).

+For details on webhook validation rules, see [Webhook Validation Rules](../porch-webhooks/validation-rules.md).